tildetown/rodo/README.md

 - Encrypt `todo.txt` file
 - Add note on `.bash_history` about items being added here before going into the `todo.txt` file

+# TL;DR

+Run `./rodo.rkt` or, if you want an executable, run `raco exe rodo.rkt` to compile the project into a single executable file

 # Table of Contents

 * [Platforms](https://github.com/m455/rodo#platforms)